chenjingheng0607/timetable-gui/README.md

 ## Executable

-The standalone `.exe` file for Windows is located in the `dist/` folder.
+The standalone `.exe` file for Windows is located in the `root` folder.

 ## Configuration